RosterElf Logo

 ACT 7 years 6.07 weeks (approx) After 5 years on termination By agreement

 Important: This is a simplified summary.
-State legislation should always be checked for the complete rules, including service calculation methods, exclusions, and special circumstances.
+State legislation should always be checked for complete rules, including service calculation methods, exclusions, and special circumstances.
+Use the Business QLD LSL calculator for QLD, and the NSW calculator linked above for NSW.

 EXAMPLES